mozillascience/studyGroup/lessons/Visualising Spatial Data/Visualising_Spatial_Data_in_R.md

 ```

 Now we will import the data for the weekly numbers of ebola cases.
 After importing the
 data we will reformat it using the ```gather``` function.
-The dataframe is in a wide format
+The dataframe is in a wide format,
-,each week is a column that contains the case number for each area.
-The ```gather``` function tranforms the data into a long format, one column
+each week is a column that contains the case number for each area.
+The ```gather``` function
-"date" will contain the weeks and another column which contains the number of cases "cases".
+transforms the data into a long format, one column "date" will contain the weeks and another
+column which contains the number of cases "cases".
+The ```-admin2Name``` means that gather will
-The ```-admin2Name``` means that gather will keep this column intact and duplicate the area names as needed.
+keep this column intact and duplicate the area names as needed.
+After this we create a new data frame
-After this we create a new dataframe with both the spatial data and the weekly case dataframe
+with both the spatial data and the weekly case data frame using the ```merge``` function to merge
-using the ```merge``` function to merge the polygon datframe with the cases dataframe by area name.
+the polygon datframe with the cases data frame by area name.

 ```{r}